 I took one walking pole with me on the central route, which I found helpful for balance and rhythm.
 However, the first thing I did when I got home was to buy another one to match.
 I used two poles when I went back to do the remaining 5 stages of the Camino and the difference is remarkable.

+I found trekking poles to be super useful and helpful during long walks and hikes.
 By moving a pole with each step, I can really feel the forward propulsion and the work my upper body contributes.
 It’s easier to stand straight and I’m confident that I’m supporting my body evenly.
 Using both poles, my hips hardly hurt at all after 115 km and there was far less pressure on my back and knees than I’d experience with just one pole.

 You’ll need some rubber pole tip protectors for walking on tarmac otherwise the tapping sound will drive you crazy.
 The ones I’ve got have a flared tip, which was actually quite annoying although they’ve worn into a slight curve now and are already easier to deal with.
 Next time, I think I’ll try the rounded ones that are designed for Nordic walking.